 Natural burial area

 There is a natural burial area located within Long Ditton Cemetery on the boundary of Stokes Field.
 This area is managed as a meadowland where wild flowers and existing mature trees grow in order to encourage wildlife.
 Certain regulations apply to the Natural Burial Area

 , please ensure that you and your family understand these before choosing this option.

 Buying a grave space

 The term "buying a grave space" is often used and can be misunderstood.
 You do not actually own the land itself.
 The ownership of the cemetery land remains with the Council.
 What is actually being purchased is the Grant of Exclusive Right of Burial in a grave space for a term of 99 years.
 As a registered owner of the Grant of Exclusive Right of Burial, you have the automatic right to be buried in the grave.
 You may also allow others to be buried in the grave (space permitting).

-If you would like to purchase the Grant of Exclusive Right of Burial, please download your purchase application form.
+If you would like to purchase the Grant of Exclusive Right of Burial, please contact the cemetery office.
 You may choose to meet the Cemetery Custodian who can show you the available grave spaces.
 There may be an additional charge if a grave space is selected out of rotation.

 Please see a full list of our fees and charges.